coilysiren/lynncyrin.github.io/_posts/2017-06-04-help-wanted.md

 title:  "Dev wanted for Python / Front End work"
 date:   2017-06-04 00:00:00 -0700
 description: "I'm looking to subcontract some client work"
+unlisted: "True"
 ---

+**I found the people for this position, thanks everyone!!!**

 I'm looking for a developer to subcontract some client work to.
 The work I would be giving to you is low complexity, but often time consuming, python / front end tasks.
 It's suitable for a junior dev who would need mentoring to help finish the tasks, a senior dev with some time on their hands, or anything in between.